George C. Marshall: World War I

-Marshall won recognition and acclaim for his planning of the Battle of Cantigny, which took place from May 28 to 31, 1918; Marshall's success resulted in the first notable American victory of the war.
+Marshall won recognition and acclaim for his planning of the Battle of Cantigny, which took place from 28 to 31 May 1918; Marshall's success resulted in the first notable American victory of the war.
 As he conducted pre-attack planning, Marshall traveled alone under cover of darkness to personally view the terrain and mentally map it.
 Marshall ventured beyond the front lines and far into no-man's land, often under friendly artillery fire and routinely risking discovery and capture by Imperial German Army troops.
-On May 26, he was injured while traveling to several subordinate units to conduct pre-attack coordination.
+On 26 May, he was injured while traveling to several subordinate units to conduct pre-attack coordination.
 As he departed the division headquarters area, his horse stumbled, fell, and rolled over; Marshall's left foot was caught in the stirrup, and he sustained a severe sprain and bruise.
 A physician bound Marshall's injured ankle and foot with adhesive tape so he could avoid medical evacuation and remain with the division to oversee the attack.
 In 1920, Marshall was awarded the Citation Star for his heroism during this battle.
 When the Silver Star medal was created in 1932, Citation Stars were converted to the new award.

 In mid-1918, Pershing brought Marshall on to the AEF operations staff, G-3, where he worked closely with Pershing and was a key planner of American operations.
-He was instrumental in the planning and coordination of the Meuse-Argonne Offensive, which contributed to the defeat of the German Empire on the Western Front in 1918.
-Marshall held the permanent rank of captain and the temporary rank of colonel.
-He was recommended for promotion to temporary brigadier general in October 1918, but the Armistice occurred before the recommendation was acted on.
-After the Armistice, Marshall served as chief of staff for the U.S. Eighth Corps.
+He was instrumental in the planning and coordination of the Meuse–Argonne offensive, which contributed to the defeat of the German Empire on the Western Front in 1918.
+In August, he was assigned as assistant chief of operations (G-3) for First Army, which was commanded first by Pershing, then by Liggett.
+At the end of the war, Marshall held the permanent rank of captain and the temporary rank of colonel and was recommended for promotion to temporary brigadier general in October 1918, but the Armistice with Germany on 11 November 1918 occurred before the recommendation was acted on.

+After the Armistice, Marshall served as chief of staff for the VIII Corps.
+For his services during the war he was awarded the Army Distinguished Service Medal, the citation for which reads: